 To return to our painful example, Florida has eight distinct factors for weighing the reasonableness of a fee.
 And six more for weighing the reasonableness of a cost that you pass on to a client.
 Plus, there are a separate set of rules for contingency fees.
 The rules set forth obvious requirements (in writing) and a schedule of what is reasonable absent court approval.
 With breakdowns by the amount and when the case is resolved (pre-answer, post-answer, when the defendant admits liability, when the case is appealed, etc.).
 And there’s a waivable element of the Florida Constitution that caps contingencies in medical malpractice cases.

 Conversely, ABA Model Rule 1.5 on Fees has eight factors for generally determining the reasonableness of fees.
 The rule also includes a few special requirements for contingency fees, and that’s pretty much it—no 22-page odyssey to find the reasonable fee there.
+They are:

 4. Scrutinize the odd ones—hybrids and reverse contingency fees